-Frames for Government and Commander 1911s, and Glock® Series-Compatible handguns.
+Frames for Glock® Series-Compatible and 1911 handguns.

 The P80 frame is the perfect way to build a 100% Glock®-compatible handgun with factory or aftermarket parts at a lower cost.
 Made from a custom high-strength polymer, these frames take Glock®'s OEM design and add some upgrades.
 A slightly revised grip angle provides better recoil control, and wrap-around grip textures provide better comfort and feel.
 All P80 frames are compatible with any Glock® magazines, too.